peasantbird/tp/docs/UserGuide.md

 ### Deleting a buyer: `bdelete`

 Congratulations on helping a buyer find their dream home!
-With the deal now complete, it's time to shift your focus onto securing the next deal and making the next buyer satisfied!
+With the deal now complete, it's time to shift your focus onto securing the next deal and making the next buyer satisfied.

 The `bdelete` command allows you to delete a buyer based on their index number in the buyers’ list, so that you can keep your buyer list organised and de-cluttered by keeping only the relevant buyers and removing outdated entries.